 Recent studies reveal that beta-carotene plays a vital role in supporting the immune system and may prevent certain types of cancer.

-Finally, a study following 68,109 people found that people who consumed fish oil supplements at least four times a week were
+Finally, a study following 68,109 people found that people who consumed fish oil supplements at least four times a week were 63 percent less likely to develop colon cancer than those who did not.

 According to the American Institute for Cancer Research, all nuts exhibit cancer-preventing properties, but scientists have studied walnuts more than other types of nut.